moiatgit/rustbook/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-15/src/lib.rs:here}}
 ```

-<span class="caption">Listing 7-15: Bringing two types with the same name into
+<span class="caption">Llistat 7-15: Bringing two types with the same name into
 the same scope requires using their parent modules.</span>

 As you can see, using the parent modules distinguishes the two `Result` types.